 Runway stop bars

-A runway stop bar is a row of lights that an aircraft must not pass without both an air traffic control clearance and the lights being extinguished.
+A runway stop bar is a row of lights that an aircraft must not cross without both an air traffic control clearance and the lights being extinguished.

-Many international airports use stop bar lighting.
+Many international airports use stop bars.
 Melbourne and Sydney airports are currently the only Australian airports to have installed stop bars.

 Advanced Surface Movement Guidance Control System (A-SMGCS)

 A-SMGCS is an air traffic surveillance system enabling aircraft and vehicles on the airport surface to be accurately tracked by air traffic control in all visibility conditions.
-To cooperate with A-SMGCS, pilots should operate their transponders in accordance with AIP Australia ENR 1.6 – 9 para 7.1.9.
+To cooperate with A-SMGCS, pilots should operate their transponders in accordance with AIP Australia ENR 1.6, 7.1.9.
 There is no ‘Squawk Ident’ procedure associated with A-SMGCS as all tracking is automatic.
 If A-SMGCS is not available, ATC may stop or restrict low visibility operations.

-Drivers of vehicles that need to operate on runways and/or taxiways at A-SMGCS airports will progressively find that their vehicles are fitted with vehicle locators, often referred to as ‘VeeLo’.
+Drivers of vehicles requiring to operate on runways and/or taxiways at A-SMGCS airports will progressively find that their vehicles are fitted with vehicle locators, often referred to as ‘VeeLo’.
 These are Automatic Dependent Surveillance – Broadcast (ADS-B) transmitters that send vehicle information to the A-SMGCS system enabling the vehicle to be automatically tracked and identified on ATC tower displays.
-They are normally installed so that they switch on and off through the vehicle ignition switch, and will only transmit to ATC when the vehicle is on an area of ATC interest.
-This is normally, but not necessarily, only taxiways and runways.
-There is no requirement for drivers to interact with the Veelo unless it has a manual ON/OFF switch, however if it is not operating correctly drivers may be requested by ATC to have it repaired.
+They are usually installed so that they switch on and off through the vehicle ignition switch, and will only transmit to ATC when the vehicle is on an area of ATC interest.
+This is often, but not necessarily, only taxiways and runways.
+There is no requirement for drivers to interact with the VeeLo unless it has a manual ON/OFF switch, however if it is not operating correctly drivers may be requested by ATC to have it repaired.

 Runway safety survey

-Airservices is committed to improving safety in and around runways for all users.
-To support this work we are conducting an ongoing national review of runway safety issues, particularly runway incursions.
+Airservices conducts an ongoing national review of runway safety issues, particularly runway incursions.

 Nearly all runway safety reports are generated by air traffic controllers.
-To allow all aspects of safety performance to be examined, it is important to capture as many perspectives of an incident as possible.
-The information gathered through reviews and feedback from all involved parties will better enable Airservices to make recommendations for changes required (if any) to procedures, training, aerodrome signage, facilities or markings.
+It is important to capture as many perspectives of an occurrence as possible to allow all aspects of safety performance to be examined.
+The information gathered through reviews and feedback from all relevant parties will better enable Airservices to recommend if any changes are required to procedures, training, aerodrome signage, facilities or markings.

-The Runway Safety Survey should take no more than 15 minutes to complete, although the more information you provide us, the more helpful your response will be.
+The Runway Safety Survey should take no more than 15 minutes to complete.
+The more information you provide us with, the more helpful your response will be.
 Your assistance by completing the survey is greatly appreciated.

-In completing this survey, your confidentiality is assured.
-Any reports generated from the information provided will not include any personal details that would allow any person, external company or agency receiving the report to identify you.
-The review team will be analysing for trends, trigger events and issues and not individual performance.
+Your confidentiality is assured when completing the survey.
+Any reports generated from the information provided will not include any personal details that would allow any person, external company or agency receiving the report, to identify you.
+The review team will analyse for trends, trigger events and issues and not individual performance.
 No action will be taken against you by Airservices on the basis of the information you provide.